What Is Past Perfect Continuous Tense?

 In negative sentences, we can contract the auxiliary verb 'had' and 'not.'
 See the examples:

 Past Perfect Continuous: Questions

 For yes/no question, we put had at the beginning of the sentence.
 Look at these example sentences with the past perfect continuous tense:

 For wh- question, do the exact thing you do for yes/no questions and add the proper wh- question word at the beginning of the sentence and omit the part that is the answer.
 See the examples.

 She had been reading '

-If you want to learn more about spelling rules of adding -ing to the base form of verbs, see here.
+If you want to learn more about spelling rules for adding -ing to the base form of verbs, see here.

 Past Perfect Continuous: Uses

-When someone uses the present continuous, they are talking about:
+When someone uses the past perfect continuous, they are talking about: